burritosoftware/Outline-Authentik-Connector/README.md

 This connector listens for `users.signin` webhook events from Outline.
 Once a user signs into Outline, this connector will check for matching groups, and add/remove the user to those groups accordingly.

+## Features

+### Group Synchronization
+When a user signs in to Outline, the connector automatically syncs their group memberships between Authentik and Outline.

+### Auto-Creation of Groups
+When the `AUTO_CREATE_GROUPS` environment variable is set to `True`, the connector will automatically create Outline groups that:
+- Exist in Authentik but don't yet exist in Outline
+- The signing-in user is a member of

+This on-demand approach creates groups only when needed rather than creating all groups at once, optimizing resources and keeping your Outline workspace clean.

 ## Requirements
 - Outline API key
 - Authentik API key